The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 DLSS is an AI-based technology developed by NVIDIA.
 This technology relies on special hardware, Tensor Cores, only found on RTX graphics cards.
 Specifically, every SKU that belongs to the 2000, 3000, and RTX 4000 series.

-It uses AI or deep learning technology to upscale images from a lower resolution to a higher one while maintaining (almost) the same level of visual quality.
+It uses AI or deep learning technology to upscale images from a lower resolution to a higher one while preserving (almost) the same level of visual quality.
 This provides the user with more FPS for similar graphical fidelity.

 Furthermore, with the new generation of RTX GPUs (4000), DLSS 3.0 will be introduced.